prince-chrismc/Multicore-Programming/Notes/Lecture5.md

    - kernels execute within contexts thusly constratied to { device, kernel, program objects, memory object }
    - queue coordinate kernel execution, interlaces with { kernels, memory, synchronization } commandes

+###### Runtime
+- Command Queues
+   - operation to perform in a context, guaranteed execution at sync point
+   - signal on completion of a element
+   - blocking an async modes
+   - fences and barriers within a work-group, no schedualing amoung groups
+- Events
+   - communicatate status of commands

+###### Programming